 We test whether \methodname detects anomalous path frequencies (i) with high accuracy, and (ii) at the correct length $l$ introduced by our model.
 To this end, we calculate the performance of \methodname in a binary classification experiment, categorizing path frequencies as anomalous based on variable discrimination thresholds $\alpha$ for the \(\text{\methodname}^{(k)}\) scores at different orders $k$.
-For each threshold $\alpha$, we compute the true and false positive rates of detected anomalies w.r.t. the known ground truth and obtain a receiver operating characteristic (ROC) curve, for which we can calculate the area under the curve (AUC).
-For each length \(l \in [2,5]\) of generated anomalous paths and each order $k \in [1,5]$, we repeat this experiment $10$ times.
-Each curve in \cref{fig:auroc} presents the mean and the standard error of the \(AUC\) for anomalies detected at varying orders $k$, for a given anomaly length $l$.
+For each threshold $\alpha$, we compute the true and false positive rates of detected anomalies w.r.t. the known ground truth and obtain a receiver operating characteristic (ROC) curve for which we can calculate the area under the curve (AUC).
+We repeat this experiment 10 times for each combination of anomalous path length \(l \in [2,5]\) and detection order $k \in [1,5]$.
+Each curve in \cref{fig:auroc} presents the mean and the standard deviation of the \(AUC\) for anomalies detected at varying orders $k$, for a given anomaly length $l$.
 For \(k\neq l\), we use as ground-truth the paths of length \(k\) that either include or are included in an anomalous path of length \(l\) generated by the synthetic model.
-For each \(l\) we observe that \methodname with the ``correct'' order \(k=l\) is able to identify ground truth anomalies with high accuracy (\(AUC \approx 0.9\), left plot), while the baseline FBAD method is unable to detect path anomalies with high accuracy at any order, regardless of the order used for detection (max \(AUC \approx 0.78\), right plot).
+For each \(l\) we observe that \methodname with the ``correct'' order \(k=l\) is able to identify ground truth anomalies with high accuracy (\(AUC \approx 0.9\), left plot), while the baseline FBAD method (\(\sigma=2\)) is unable to detect path anomalies with high accuracy at any order, regardless of the order used for detection (max \(AUC \approx 0.78\), right).